 - Web Reverse Sting Overview National Assessment (PDF, 31 k)

-News Reports on Web-Based Reverse Stings
+Examples of News Reports on Web-Based Reverse Stings

 - Charlotte, NC: Charlotte Police crack down on internet based prostitution